Skip to main content Skip to navigation

 Mareike.Beck@warwick.ac.uk

-I am Assistant Professor in International Political Economy.
+I am Associate Professor in International Political Economy.
 Previously, I was Leverhulme Early Career Fellow at King’s College London, after having finished my PhD at the University of Sussex.

 My research agenda focuses on the drivers and socio-economic impacts of financialisation at the global and everyday level.
 My work has addresses this in three inter-related areas.

 First, I am interested in a social history of global finance.
-My book project Extroverted Financialisation: Banking on USD Debt (under contract with Cambridge University Press) develops a novel conceptualisation, extroverted financialisation, to frame the US Americanisation of global finance.
+My book Extroverted Financialisation: Banking on USD Debt (Cambridge University Press) develops a novel conceptualisation, extroverted financialisation, to frame the US Americanisation of global finance.
 I am particularly interested in the uneven nature of the USD-based global financial architecture, and how this has shaped financial globalisation, innovations in on- and offshore finance, and financial instability.

-Secondly, using a feminist political economy approach, I investigate how everyday asset management and global asset management interact to produce various forms of asset-based inequalities in financialised economies.
+Secondly, using a feminist political economy approach to understand gender and inequality.
+I investigate how everyday asset management and global asset management interact to produce various forms of asset-based inequalities in financialised economies.

 My third area of interest concerns creative and performative methodologies for knowledge exchange and impact.
 I regularly engage with civil society groups and local communities.
 For example, in May 2023, I directed and performed in an aerial acrobatics circus show that performed feminist political economy theorising of homes in their dual function as (1) an everyday living space and (2) a global financial asset.